Yonatan-Tovim-GiniApps/GARippleButton/README.md

 ## Author

-lidorf-gini-apps, lidorf@gini-apps.com
+Lidor Fadida, lidorf@gini-apps.com

 ## License

-GARippleButton is available under the MIT license.
+Copyright (c) GiniApps, GARippleButton is available under the MIT license.
 See the LICENSE file for more info.